 The IBM ThinkPad 720 series were 486SLC2 based laptops that followed the original 700 series.
 Once again, a non-C and C model was released and the German model was available in a beige colour, but these were the last ThinkPads to feature MCA.
 IBM Mobile Systems Hardware Maintenance Manual Volume 2 confirms that the 720 series uses the same TrackPoint II-based 44G379x (English speaking) and 48G92xx (rest of world) nomenclature Model M6 keyboard assemblies as the earlier PS/55 Note C52 and 700 series.

-Summary: Model M6, produced by Lexmark, TrackPoint II
+Summary: Model M6, produced by Lexmark, TrackPoint II, standard sleeve gauge

 The IBM ThinkPad 350 series were 486SL based laptops that succeeded the original ThinkPad 300, consisting of the 350 with a monochrome screen and the 350C with a 256-colour screen.
 Unlike the 300 that was produced for IBM by Zenith Data Systems, the 350 is in-house built and features Lexmark-produced buckling sleeves keyboards.
 The PS/Note 425 series was an identical sister system to the 350s and were the last of the PS/Note family.
 Both systems use the same keyboards with 60Gxxxx part number nomenclature as per IBM Mobile Systems Hardware Maintenance Manual Volume 1.
 Photos of the back of 350 keyboards show a Lexmark sticker without a Model M designation, however, photos of 425 keyboards show a Model M6 designation.
 This is puzzling since the F and navigation keys use M3/M4 style keycaps, but indeed, these have characteristic brown barrel sliders like other M6s.